-We should use the interspecies understanding and respect as a lesson to our intraspecies relationship.
+We should use the interspecies understanding and respect as a lesson for our intraspecies relationship.

-The “modern primitive hunter” is using better clothes, another weapon, and another paradigm: Survive in this jungle of cement, called “Human Zoo.”
+The “modern primitive hunter” uses better clothes, another weapon, and another paradigm: Survive in this jungle of cement called “Human Zoo.”

 Anderson, C. & Kilduff, G. (2009).
 Why dominant personalities attain influence in face-to-face gourds?
 The competence-signaling effects of trait dominance.
 Journal of Personality and Social Psychology, 96(2):491-503.